chains-lab/companies-svc/docs/web/docs/SentInviteDataAttributes.md

 ### NewSentInviteDataAttributes

-`func NewSentInviteDataAttributes(companyId uuid.UUID, role string, ) *SentInviteDataAttributes`
+`func NewSentInviteDataAttributes(userId uuid.UUID, companyId uuid.UUID, role string, ) *SentInviteDataAttributes`

 NewSentInviteDataAttributes instantiates a new SentInviteDataAttributes object This constructor will assign default values to properties that have it defined,